Scoofster/SWE-Flying-start-bio-website/README.md

 ## Getting started

  1. With the above installed, **make sure you have and are signed in to a GitHub account**.
 At the top right of this page, click **Fork** to create a fork.
 Doing this will give you your very own copy of this repo!

  ![alt text](Readme_Imgs/fork-github.gif)

  1. When you are on the homepage of your fork, copy the url.

  1. Open VS Code and choose *Clone Git Repository*.
 Paste in the url to copy the code down to your machine.

  ![alt text](Readme_Imgs/vscode-clone.gif)

- 1. Open a terminal (ctrl + ' will open a terminal screen in vscode), `cd` into your project, and type `npm run start` to start the live server.
+ 1. Open a terminal (ctrl + ' or ⌘ + ' will open a terminal screen in vscode), `cd` into your project, and type `npm run start` to start the live server.

  1. Now get hacking!
 Change the html, css and js as much as you like.
 Put some content for each section, add a picture and add any new sections as you see fit.